tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-The best thing about the future is that it comes one day at a time. - Abraham Lincoln
+The aim of art is to represent not the outward appearance of things, but their inward significance. - Aristotle

 ### About the project
 Just a fun project to grab a random quote of the day everyday.